Ben74x/devfolio/content/blog/Image Recognition and Chatbot Website Using AWS/index.md

 14. Test the bot by clicking the right hand side `Test Chatbot` toolbar to expand the chatbot window. </br></br>
 15. Type `I would like a small watermelon energy drink`, there should be a response of `Intent OrderDrink is ReadyForFulfillment: drink\:energy drink flavour\:watermelon size\:small`.
 This can be seen in the image below. <img src="https://raw.githubusercontent.com/Ben74x/devfolio/master/content/blog/Image%20Recognition%20and%20Chatbot%20Website%20Using%20AWS/Screenshot%20from%202022-10-11%2022-58-58.png" alt="">

+Congratulations, you have just built a basic voice interface for the chatbot!
+You built out a basic voice interaction using the Amazon Lex service.
+You also learnt about intents, slots, slot types and utterances and was able to make it function as intended.